Written Case Competition Rules

 The Written Case Competition:

-• Has three divisions – Open, Undergraduate, and Associate
+• Has three divisions – Open, Undergraduate, and Invitational

 • Is open to all Collegiate Business & Management Students